Savannah Riverboat Cruises’ newest cruise ship is the Georgia Queen.

 Built in 1995 as a luxury floating casino for 14 million dollars, the majestic 1800s paddlewheel-style riverboat spent several years traveling the Mississippi River.
 When gambling legislations changed, allowing land-based casinos to open, the riverboat underwent a four million dollar makeover.
 Today, this spectacular paddlewheel-style riverboat acts as Savannah Riverboat Cruises’ Savannah River Queen’s grand sister ship.

-Measuring an impressive 230 feet long, 64 feet wide and towering at 68 feet tall, the Georgia Queen is among the top elite in the country with a capacity of 1,000 passengers, plus a 200 person crew, making her the size of a small cruise ship at 38,000 square feet.
-The ship’s entertainment spaces include three grand ballrooms with over 15,000 square feet of dining space, and more than 5,000 square feet of open-air top deck space with patio seating – more than enough room to accommodate a romantic riverboat wedding on the Savannah River.
+She is among the top elite in the country with a capacity of 1,000 passengers, plus a 200 person crew, making her the size of a small cruise ship at 38,000 square feet.
+The ship’s entertainment spaces include three grand ballrooms with over 15,000 square feet of dining space.
+It offers more than 5,000 square feet of open-air top deck space with patio seating.
+This affords more than enough room to accommodate a romantic riverboat wedding on the Savannah River.

-The Georgia Queen also boasts a multi-deck, fully equipped gourmet kitchen which will be directed by Savannah Riverboat Cruises’ Executive Chef Kevin Nape and his culinary staff.
-This exquisite kitchen is also equipped with a large service elevator, making traveling between galleys discrete and easy.
-This onboard kitchen will change the entire dining experience for guests, allowing for more plated dinner opportunities and flexibility in menu items.
+The Georgia Queen also boasts a multi-deck, fully equipped gourmet kitchen.
+It is also equipped with a large service elevator, making traveling between galleys discrete and easy.
+This onboard kitchen will change the entire dining experience for guests.
+This will allow for more plated dinner opportunities and flexibility in menu items.

 For more information about Savannah Riverboat Cruises, or to make a reservation on one of their cruises, go to savannahriverboat.com or call (912) 232-6404.